-For each of these key points, think about additional data capture and decision points.
+Think about additional training data capture and decision points for each of these.
 For example, you’d want to know what decision a learner made and the options the learner has to choose from.

-For tasks, it would be useful to have some measurement of success.
-So using the example of a fire simulation, success can be measured in how quickly a learner extinguishes a fire while using the correct steps or how efficiently the learner helps evacuate the floor if the fire is too large to extinguish.
+For tasks, it would be helpful to have some measurement of success.
+So using the example of a fire simulation, you can measure success in how quickly a learner extinguishes a fire while using the correct steps or how efficiently the learner helps evacuate the floor if the fire is too large to contain.

-In all cases, it is useful to know when each key point occurred.
-Capturing when something happened enables you to develop chronologies and patterns.
-And identifying these patterns can help you predict behaviors based on different circumstances and ensure you have training and resources to support it.
+In all cases, it is helpful to know when each key point occurred—capturing when something happened enables you to develop chronologies and patterns.
+And identifying these patterns can help you predict behaviors based on different circumstances and ensure you have training and resources to support them.

 - Did people who completed more preparatory reading perform better in VR tasks?